kevinwiranata/Infectinator/README.md

+# Infectinator

+Our game is inspired by the current COVID situation.
+We also incorporate scientifc facts of virus to make it educational for younger players as well.
+Listed here are the characters you will find in the game:

+* Virus
+* Antibodies
+* Cells
+* Snacks

+Our environment is a petri dish.
+The player takes on the role of a virus, and the objective is to infect all the cells by shooting bullets at them.
+Bullets here represent proteins that virus inject into their target cells.
+Based on the scientific fact that virus get their energy from cells they infect, our infected cells turn into snacks that the player can collect to increase the speed.
+Once you’ve infected all cells before the timer runs out, you win the game.
+Oh, and you must also dodge or jump over the antibodies.
+They're our there looking to kill you!

+Controls:
+* WASD - move up, down, left, right
+* Space bar - jump
+* Mouse/trackpad - look around the petri dish
+* B - rotate left
+* R - rotate right

+# Advanced Features

+## Collision Detection

+* *Character-boundary* : Characters should not go over the petri dish boundary
+* *Bullet-cell* : Bullet stops & Cell becomes snacks once hit with a bullet
+* *Bullet-antibody* : Bullet stops & Antibody changes speed and angle once hit
+* *Virus-antibody* : Game over when virus collides with an antibody
+* *Virus-snack* : Virus gets speed powerup from snack

+## Physics

+* *Momentum* : speed and angle of antibody after collision with a bullet is calculated based on the conservation of momentum principle
+* *Friction/Acceleration* : virus slides to a stop if a WASD control key is released.
+Friction is also used to slow down antibody after the initial speedup from collision
+* *Gravity* : if bullets are shot when the virus is in the air, they would drop in a projectile fashion based on kinematic equations.
+They are also used for the player's jumps.

 # tiny-graphics.js

 This is a small, single file JavaScript utility.
 It organizes WebGL programs to be object-oriented and minimally cluttered.